This is the calendar of public holidays for 2020 as published recently by the Canarian government.

 12 October – Fiesta Nacional de España/Spain Day

-7 December – Día de la Constitución Española/Spanish Constitution Day (Monday holiday in lieu of the holiday which actually falls on a Sunday this year)
+7 December – Día de la Constitución Española/Spanish Constitution Day (Replacement for 6th which is a Sunday)

 8 December – Inmaculada Concepción/Immaculate Conception